|

 Thomsonite are

-never found as gemmy crystals and are only available
+never found as gemmy, transparent crystals and are typically

 as cabochons.